“You’re given loads of advice about finding a job or an apprenticeship.”

 We also want to know what you think about our Careers Programme.
 We constantly review this, if you wish to provide us with feedback, please follow the Survey Monkey link.

 Each year we collect data where Year 11 and 13 want to go after they finish their studies and where they end up going.
 This is so we can see how effective our Careers Programme is.
-The latest data can be found here.
+For the latest data overview for Year 11 please see here and for a more in depth analysis click here

 If you wish to learn more about Careers we recommend contacting or speaking to one of the following members of staff: